PositronicsLab/positronicslab.github.io/_posts/2015-09-10-better-science.markdown

 ### Articles on education

+[9/19/15] <a href="http://www.theatlantic.com/business/archive/2015/09/billion-dollar-ball-college-football-business/406249/">College football has almost nothing to do with college</a>

+[9/14/15] <a href="https://collegescorecard.ed.gov">College scorecard</a> This is a wew government site that allows you to compare universities using different metrics.

 [8/23/15] <a href="http://kernelmag.dailydot.com/issue-sections/headline-story/14046/mooc-revolution-uber-for-education/">The MOOC revolution that wasn't.</a>Or: improving on current best practices in education is hard.